- VLSM (Variable Length Subnet Mask) divides a network into subnets of different sizes, matching each subnet to actual host requirements.

 |---|---|---|---|---|

-FLSM is simple, but the problem is obvious: if one department needs 100 hosts, a /26 (62 usable) is too small.
-You would need a /25, but then the remaining three departments each get a /25 too, and you run out of addresses in a single /24.
+FLSM is simple, but the problem is obvious.
+If one department needs 100 hosts, a /26 with 62 usable is too small.
+You would need a /25.
+Then the other three departments each get a /25 too, and the /24 runs out.
 FLSM forces you to size every subnet for your largest requirement, wasting addresses everywhere else.

 What Is VLSM?

-The key principle is straightforward: allocate the largest subnets first, then fill in smaller subnets from the remaining address space.
+The key principle: allocate the largest subnets first, then fill in smaller subnets from the remaining space.
 This avoids overlapping allocations and maximizes efficiency.
-VLSM is how every modern enterprise network is designed, and it is a core topic on the CompTIA Network+ and CCNA exams.
+VLSM is how every modern enterprise network is designed.
+It is also a core topic on the CompTIA Network+ (N10-009) and CCNA (200-301) exams.

-To use VLSM effectively, you need to be comfortable with binary-to-decimal conversion and powers of two.
+To use VLSM well, you need comfort with binary-to-decimal conversion and powers of two.
 If those feel rusty, review our subnetting beginner’s guide first.

 VLSM Step by Step